 Education.
 A child’s education should not be taken lightly.
 BCS will strive to provide an outstanding educational foundation.
 The smaller classes and dedicated teachers and volunteers provides BCS the opportunity to have a relationship with EVERY student.

 BCS currently covers Pre-K through 12th grade and is classified by the State of South Dakota as an alternative education system (Homeschool).
 We are subject to the requirements established for such education systems and fully follow them.
 BCS has set a high standard for the school in it’s conduct and curriculum.

 Curriculum: All In One Home School - http://allinonehomeschool.com, Genesis Curriculum, The Bible, Piano Lessons (music, guitar), Interactive Art and Problem Solving Projects, What's In The Bible with Buck Denver, Is Genesis History

 Testing: State testing takes place in grades 4, 8, and 11.

 School Lunches: School lunches will not be provided unless notified otherwise.

 BCS will follow this procedure in considering the enrollment process:

-1. Applications for enrollment including BCS Application, state exempt form and school records from previous school, and other pertinent information should be given to the executive director by the registration date of August 1st.
+1. Applications for enrollment including BCS Application (per family), state exempt form and school records from previous school, and other pertinent information should be given to the executive director by the registration date of August 1st.

 2. Students are required to participate in all required classes, including but not limited to religion classes.